Dexterity in ski gloves and mittens

 - Use of non-rigid materials that break in over time, stretch and conform to your hand’s unique shape and size.

-- Maximum breathability: Dry hands are essential to the best grip possible.
+- breathability: Dry hands are essential to the best grip possible.
 When a glove is highly breathable, less insulation is needed, thereby increasing dexterity.
 “Water-proof” membranes are usually the culprit in decreasing breathability of a glove.
 The extra layer literally puts plastic between the liner and shell, and significantly decreasing moisture transfer.

 - Natural cowhide, tanned and treated for maximum softness and grip.
 The surface of the palm is perhaps the most important variable.
 It has to be soft and grippy.